visto9259/laminas-console-symfony/README.md

 `modules` and `module_listener_options` are the Module Manager configuration parameters.

-`service_manager` contains the typical ZendFramework Service Manager configuration which allows for services, factories and so on to be defined.
+`service_manager` contains the typical Laminas Framework Service Manager configuration which allows for services, factories and so on to be defined.

  #### Differences with `laminas-mvc` applications